bunnypro/vue-type-ssr-boilerplate/README.md

-# Vue SSR Typescript Boilerplate
+# Vue SSR Typescript Starter Kit

-This template provide a boilerplate to getting started with Vuejs + SSR and Typescript.
+This starter kit provide a boilerplate to getting started with Vuejs + SSR and Typescript.

-Why not vue-cli template ? because vue-cli template will be replaced with @vue/cli (vue-cli@3.x) which is so much easier to getting started, but ssr is not supported out of the box yet.

 ## Notice !